 White collar crimes defenses

-Defenses that are commonly used in white collar crimes cases are listed below.
+Defenses that are commonly used in white collar crime cases are listed below.

 - Defendant’s illegal conduct was simply a mistake that benefitted him or her financially, but there was no intent to carry out illegal activities.